 1. Travelling to Ladakh:

 There are two ways to Ladakh.
-First is from Delhi via Manali to Ladakh and second is from Srinagar to Ladakh, either way you get to enjoy a road trip but it completely depends on which route you are willing to take.
+The first is from Delhi via Manali to Ladakh and the second is from Srinagar to Ladakh, either way, you get to enjoy a road trip but it completely depends on which route you are willing to take.

 First:- Delhi to Manali: Rs.
 1500 (per person) by private bus and Rs.
 500 (per person) by Government bus.

 Manali to Ladakh: Rs.
 2500 (per person) by cab.